 You can manipulate metadata via both the Auth0 Management API and the Auth0 Authentication API.
 See Manage User Metadata for more information.
 As is the case when managing the Normalized User Profile, calls to the Management API for manipulating Metadata requires use of an Access Token.

 User metadata (also referred to as

 user_metadata) is information that can be stored against a user profile and that a user can read and update as part of any self-service profile management.
 Metadata of this nature may be something like salutation for a user, or a user’s preferred language which could be used to customize the emails sent by Auth0.

 user_metadata if the user is allowed to change it, such as information used to determine the language for an email.

 App metadata (also referred to as

 app_metadata) is, on the other hand, information that can be stored with a user profile but can only be read or updated with appropriate authorization;

 app_metadata is not directly accessible to a user.
 This type of metadata could be something like a flag to indicate that the last set of valid terms and conditions was accepted by the user, and a date to indicate when the user accepted them.

 For users who forget their passwords or who are allowed to change their password via some existing self-service mechanism, Auth0 provides Password Reset functionality.
 You can integrate this with your existing implementation and comes already incorporated with out-of-the-box Auth0 UI widgets included as part of Universal Login.

-Auth0 Universal Login widgets provide built-in UX support for password reset using Auth0 Authentication API functionality.
+Auth0 Universal Login provides built-in UX support for password reset using Auth0 Authentication API functionality.
 Alternatively, you can use the Auth0 Authentication API, through one of the Auth0 SDKs appropriate to your development environment.
-Email templates used during password reset workflow can also be fully customized whether you use Auth0 out-of-box UI widgets or customized Universal Login.
+Email templates used during password reset workflow can also be fully customized, whether you use Auth0 out-of-box UI widgets or customized Universal Login.